capi-samples/kubecon-na-2022-tutorial/9-releasing.md

 For your provider to be installable using **clusterctl** there are a number of requirements as a provider author that you must be aware of.

-Firstly, you must create a file that clusterctl can use to know which version of your provider is compatible with which API API versions.
+Firstly, you must create a file that clusterctl can use to know which version of your provider is compatible with which API versions.
 This file is called **metadata.yaml** and lives in your repo.

 Secondly, your provider must be built into a container image that is available via a registry.
 This is normally a public registry (such as Docker Hub or GitHub Container Registry) but it is also possible to use a private registry.